daviskregers/notes/git/15-visual-diff-merge.md

 sudo ln -s /usr/local/p4v/bin/p4merge /usr/local/bin/p4merge
 ```

-Now we can configure git to use it for comparing and conflict resolution:
+Now we can configure git to use it for comparing and conflict resolution (notice that in ubuntu case it's `/usr/local/bin` not `/usr/bin`):

 ```
 git config --global merge.tool p4merge